hugopierazzi12/cloudproject/README.md

 - Vibration alert when CO2 levels exceed 600 ppm, indicating poor air quality.
 - LED indicators: Red when humidity is between 40-59%, blue when above 60%, and green when below 40%.

----

-Feel free to further customize this text as needed!